kaisellgren/Concurrency-concepts/README.md

 **This document is meant to be read from beginning to end.
 You are welcome to contribute to this document.**

-*Note: This document mainly discuss modern OS and hardware.*
+*Note 1: This document mainly discusses modern OS and hardware.*

+*Note 2: While attention is paid to what is written here, there is no guarantee that this document is correct at its entirety.*

 ## [Processes](http://en.wikipedia.org/wiki/Process_(computing\))